bibendovsky/bstone/README.md

 The control functions were based on those written by fgsfdsfgs for the vita port of Chocolate Doom

-Rinnegatamante for help with Live Area code
+Rinnegatamante for help with various things

 The makers of vitasdk & Henkaku for making this possible in the first place